-- Sexual touching of any part of a child's body, whether they're clothed or not - Forcing a child to take part in sexual activities - Making a child undress or touch someone else. - Kissing and oral sex

-• Using a body part or object to rape or penetrate a child
+- Sexual touching of any part of a child's body, whether they're clothed or not - Forcing a child to take part in sexual activities - Making a child undress or touch someone else. - Kissing and oral sex - Using a body part or object to rape or penetrate a child

-Sexual abuse isn't just penetrative and includes touching and kissing.
+Sexual abuse is not just penetrative but includes touching and kissing.

-7.5 Non Contact abuse is where a child is abused without being touched by the abuser.
+Non-contact abuse is where a child is abused without being touched by the abuser.
 It can include and is not limited to:

 - Exposing or flashing

 - Showing pornography

 - Exposing a child to sexual acts

 - Making them masturbate

 - Forcing a child to make, view or share child abuse images or videos

 - Making, viewing or distributing child abuse images or videos

-- forcing a child to take part in sexual activities or conversations online or through a smartphone
+- Forcing a child to take part in sexual activities or conversations online or through a smartphone

-Signs may include a child avoiding being alone or frightened of a person they know, language or sexual behaviour you would not expect, nightmares or bed wetting, alcohol or drug misuse, self-harm. changes to eating or mood, Sexual Transmitted Infections, bleeding, discharge, pain or soreness in their genital or anal area.
+Signs may include a child avoiding being alone with or frightened of a person they know, language or sexual behaviour you would not expect, nightmares or bed wetting, alcohol or drug misuse, self-harm, changes to eating or mood, sexually transmitted infections, bleeding, discharge, pain or soreness in their genital or anal area.

-7.6 Online Sexual Abuse Signs can include:
+Online Sexual Abuse Signs can include:

-- Spending a lot more or less time online

-- Seeming distant/ upset or angry after using the internet

-- New numbers or texts in the child's phone

-- Being secretive about who and what
+- Spending a lot more or less time online - Seeming distant, upset or angry after using the internet - New numbers or texts in the child's phone - Being secretive about who they are in contact with and what they have been doing

-In addition; Sexual abuse includes abuse of children through sexual exploitation including those over the legal age of consent (16).
-Sexual activity, penetrative and non-penetrative, where one of the partners is under the age of 16 is illegal, although prosecution of similar aged, consenting partners is not usual unless coercion is apparent.
+In addition: Sexual abuse includes abuse of children through sexual exploitation including those over the legal age of consent (16).
+Sexual activity, penetrative and non-penetrative, where one of the partners is under the age of 16 is illegal, although prosecution of similar-aged, consenting partners is not usual unless coercion is apparent.
 Where a child is under the age of 13 it is classified as rape under the Sexual Offences Act 2003.